nasa/cmr-metadata-review/README.md

 9. An ENV file will be needed before starting the server.
 This file can only be obtained from a teammate on the project, it does not reside on the repo.
 Once received, copy the file into your repo at the top level and name it `.env`
 The .env is set to be ignored by git.
 However, if somehow you accidentally commit the env file or send the env file to the cloud repo, let someone on the team know immediately.
 All env variables will need to be reset across platforms to ensure safety of the system.

+10. The last piece of software that needs to be installed is python.
+The production version uses 2.7.
+Using pip you'll need to install the "requests" package, e.g,:
+/usr/bin/pip install requests

-10. Now the project should be ready to go.
+11. Now the project should be ready to go.
 Navigate to the home directory and execute `rails s` to start the server.

-11. The homepage will be served at the address `localhost:3000` in your browser.
+12. The homepage will be served at the address `localhost:3000` in your browser.
 The seeded (default) master username and password will be shown in the seeds.rb file.
 This can be changed locally to whatever you want.